 Certified Iyengar Yoga teachers like Alcove Yoga owner Pauline Schlosser are held to uncommonly rigorous technical and ethical standards.
 No one can train to be an Iyengar teacher without having first developed a strong practice as a student.
-After 3 years of continuous practice one may study to be a teacher, and if approved, take the assessment.
-If then certified, the teacher is accountable for a body of knowledge and experience.
+Only after 6 years of continuous practice may a person apply to be assessed for teacher certification.
+Our certified teachers are then accountable for a body of knowledge and experience.
 It’s what sets Iyengar Yoga apart from the rest.

 WHAT IS IYENGAR YOGA?

-Iyengar yoga is based in an ancient tradition from India.
+Iyengar yoga is the name given to a traditional form of yoga practiced and developed in the 20th and 21st centuries by BKS Iyengar and his family in India.
 In the Yoga Sutras, the sage Patanjali described eight steps toward spiritual absorption and enlightenment.
 Iyengar Yoga guides students along this journey in a way that’s practical, experiential, and intensely personal.

-The Bhagavad Gita says that yoga is "skill in action" and also describes yoga as the stillness of the mind.
+The Bhagavad Gita says that yoga is "skill in action" and also describes yoga as the complete stillness of the mind.
+Yoga is also a form of spiritual devotion.
 When the mind is still, the pure light of awareness reveals the true Self.
 Once this happens, a union with cosmic consciousness, or the Divine, is possible.

-In Iyengar Yoga, this search for union begins very practically with what we can see and touch: the physical body and ancient body postures, called asanas (AH-sah-nahs).
+In Iyengar Yoga, this search for mental quietude and spiritual union begins very practically with what we can see and touch: the physical body and ancient body postures, called asanas (AH-sah-nahs).

-The asanas are physical body shapes that create boundaries for the energy of our beings.
-They have names, characteristics, and many purposes or aspects.
-When you are new to yoga, it is a physical practice.
+The asanas are physical postures that create boundaries for the energy of our beings.
+They have names, characteristics, and properties, which enhance one's health and well-being.
+When you are new to yoga, the practice is mainly physical, involving muscles, bones, and joints.
 You do it for health of the body, and maybe to relieve stress.
-Your teacher introduces you to postures.
-So there will be instructions to stand in a certain way, align the feet, ankles, knees, trunk, shoulders, and head in a specific manner.
+Your teacher introduces you to postures through physical instructions.
+This might be to stand in a certain way, or to align the feet, ankles, knees, trunk, shoulders, and head in a specific manner.
 You will be instructed to press here and extend there, and feel the resulting experience, breathing normally.
 In this way we take you on a guided tour inside your embodiment.

 Asana practice is both vigorous and mentally quieting.
 The more you practice, the more there is ease and familiarity with the postures and their characterstics.
-What you find is your unique experience.
-But, as we have taken the tours many times ourselves, and with the guidance of a true master, we can give you some pretty good hints of the hidden gems you might find.
+What you find is your own unique experience.
+We the teachers have taken the tours many times ourselves, and with the guidance of a true master, can give you some pretty good hints of the hidden gems you might find.

 We have also learned from all this practice what invites injury and what promotes healing.
 That is why we are serious about teaching you proper alignment of joints and muscles.
 We want you to have an experience that will extend you, heal you, and bring you mental stability and serenity--day after day, year after year, decade after decade.